Half of Gen Z Feel Bad About the Amount of Time Spent on Screens

 So what are Gen Z to do?
 Much of the modern conversation on this topic focuses solely on limiting the amount of time spent on screens—and while this metric is undoubtedly important, time limits alone are not a holistic approach.
 Screens are here to stay, and Gen Z needs thoughtful, informed and sound guidance for digital health.
 In short, the emerging generation needs screen-literate leaders to offer wisdom for their digital lives.

 Eager to learn more about discipling Gen Z?
-Join Barna’s CoLab on Reaching Gen Z to gain helpful insights and discover practical ways to refresh your ministry to young adults.
+Explore Barna’s Gen Z resources to gain helpful insights and discover practical ways to refresh your ministry to young adults.

 About the Research